Animal rescue is the #1 cause in my life.

 Choose any volunteer activity that fits your skills, talents, preferences, and time/schedule limitations.

-Share this article with your friends and family members, because they might want to work with animals as well.
+Click a logo to share with your friends and family, because they might want to help rescue animals like you.